 OKWU is approved for the use of VA benefits by the Oklahoma Department of Veteran Affairs State Approving Agency.
-For more information, contact the VA directly at https://militarybenefits.info/how-to-get-dd-214-copy/
+For more information, contact the VA directly at va.gov.

 OKWU is approved by the United States Department of Justice for training of international students.